d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 1. What could happen when we change the behavior of a search engine?
 What might the users do?
 What about the advertisers?
 1. Implement a covariate shift detector.
 Hint: build a classifier.
 1. Implement a covariate shift corrector.
-1. Besides distribution shift, what else could affect how empirical risk approximates true risk?
+1. Besides distribution shift, what else could affect how the empirical risk approximates the risk?

 [Discussions](https://discuss.d2l.ai/t/105)